 There are ways to reduce muscle soreness a LOT sooner so you can get back on with your real life again.

-3. Feed your muscles post-workout: Within 30-60 minutes of working out, make sure your muscles get a hit of nutrients that they can actually use to repair themselves.
-A meal high in carbs and protein (not fat) will deliver glycogen and amino acids to your hungry muscles, and help speed up the recovery process.
+- Feed your muscles post-workout: Within 30-60 minutes of working out, make sure your muscles get a hit of nutrients that they can actually use to repair themselves.
+A meal high in carbs and protein (not fat) delivers glycogen and amino acids to your hungry muscles, speeding up the recovery process.

 There’s a difference between a little DOMS and an injury.

-DOMS feels uncomfortable and might make you wince a little, but it shouldn’t feel acutely painful.
+DOMS feels uncomfortable and might make you wince a little (like when you’re getting on and off the toilet, for example), but it shouldn’t feel acutely painful.